00fox/Ds2vJoy/README.md

   - threshold value for axis accept a number between 0 and 128, default 8
   - values of the axis are proportional to the threshold, so the grip remains soft rather than starting abruptly, even with high threshold values
   - Simultaneous is R1L1 or R2L2 the same time (with this 40ms as default delta)
+- You can set the opacity percent while transparency is activated (right click on caption bar)
 - Multiple touchpad divide in multiple buttons,
   - But for more simple uses, there is a lot of special buttons (see vJoy)
 - Led is calm wave fluctuating, you can modify the frequency, and color can be stopped on exit